osu-itis/Azure-AppService-GenerateTeams/README.md

     - The function loads exchange, and attempts to set the visibility of the group in the GAL
       - If the function succeeds, the queue message is removed from the queue
       - If the function does not succeed, the queue message will be checked again the next time the function incrementally checks the queue
+- `TeamGuestSettings` Function is triggered via a get or post request
+  - Team guest access is either enabled or disabled, and returns the current setting values
+- `GetAllGuestEnabledTeams`
+  - Generates a list of all teams that currently allow guest access
+  - supplemental function used as needed, is manually triggered

 ## REST Examples

+View the readme file within each function's respective folder for more information.

 ### Example Hostname